 Kalkaska High School has a closed campus policy.
 Students will not be allowed to leave during lunch.
-Students are not permitted to leave the building during class time unless written permission has been sent from home and approved in advance by the Principal or the Assistant Principal.
+Students are not permitted to leave the building during class time unless permission has been sent from home in writing or via phone call, and approved by office staff.
 Students leaving the building during class are expected to follow the procedure below:

-- 1. Present a written request to the main office, in advance and obtain a signed permission form. - 2.
+- 1. Wait to be called out of class by a member of office staff. - 2.
 Present this signed form to the teacher, to the secretary in the high school office, and "sign out." - 3.
+Sign out at the high school office prior to leaving the building. - 4.
 Sign back in at the high school office if returning the same day.
-If not returning the same day, the signed permission form should be returned the following day for re-admittance. - 4.

 Violations of the closed campus policy may result in discipline.